Weighted linearization of vector fields via a formal Moser trick: Formal geometry

-We note that differential forms and multivector fields can also be imported into the formal setting by considering exterior powers of the $\powseries{\K}{x}$-modules $\Omega^1$ and $\vf$.
-Naturally, one can then proceed to develop the full apparatus of a formal Cartan calculus (exterior differentials, interior products, Lie derivatives, Schouten brackets, etc.), as well as time-dependent and evaluative versions, thus obtaining a formal Moser trick for these as well.
+\begin{remark} Differential forms and multivector fields can also be imported into the formal setting by considering exterior powers of the $\powseries{\K}{x}$-modules $\Omega^1$ and $\vf$.
+Naturally, one can then proceed to develop the full apparatus of a formal Cartan calculus (exterior differentials, interior products, Lie derivatives, Schouten brackets, etc.), as well as time-dependent and evaluative versions, thus obtaining a formal Moser trick for these as well. \end{remark}

-We stated the formal Moser trick in terms of a formal isotopy $\varphi_t$ satisfying $\f{d}{dt}(\varphi_t^*A_t) = 0$, rather than in terms of a time-dependent formal vector field $X_t$ satisfying $\f{dA_t}{dt} + \lie_{X_t} A_t = 0$.
-This is because, even if $X_t$ is evaluative, its flow is not guaranteed to be evaluative (Examples \ref{ex:d/dx-non-evaluative} and \ref{ex:euler-non-evaluative}).
-Combining the next two results yields a sufficient condition for a flow to be evaluative.
+In general, if the flow of $X_t \in \tdvf$ is evaluative, then $X_t$ is evaluative by Remark \ref{rmk:flow-to-vf} and Proposition \ref{prop:evaluative-properties}.
+However, an evaluative (or even time-independent) formal vector field need not have an evaluative flow, as demonstrated by Examples \ref{ex:d/dx-non-evaluative} and \ref{ex:euler-non-evaluative}.
+To employ the formal Moser trick, we thus seek conditions guaranteeing the flow of $X_t$ to be evaluative.
+Combining the next two results provides a partial answer.